NVIDIA/NeMo/docs/source/core/core.rst

         assert type1.compare(type2) == NeuralTypeComparisonResult.SAME
         assert type1.compare(type3) == NeuralTypeComparisonResult.INCOMPATIBLE

 Container types
 ~~~~~~~~~~~~~~~

-NeMo type system understands Python containers (lists).
+The NeMo-type system understands Python containers (lists).
 If your module returns a nested list of typed tensors, the way to express it is by
-using Python list notation and Neural Types together when defining your input/output types:
+using Python list notation and Neural Types together when defining your input/output types.

-An example below shows how to express that your module returns single output ("out") which is list of lists of two dimensional tensors of shape [batch, dimension] containing logits.
+The example below shows how to express that your module returns single output ("out") which is list of lists of two dimensional tensors of shape ``[batch, dimension]`` containing logits.

 .. code-block:: python